 This breed is so old that very little is known about its history.
-The best historical guess is that a large hairless breed of dog was brought to China, where the Chinese minimized it into a new breed.
-These dogs quickly became famous as the rat exterminators of Chinese ships, much like a Schipperke on Belgian ships.
+The best historical guess is that a large hairless breed of dog was brought to China, where it was minimized into a new breed.
+These dogs quickly became famous as the rat exterminators of Chinese ships, much like the schipperke breed on Belgian ships.

-The ship-going nature of this breed means that variations of the breed can be found worldwide.
-Europeans noted little hairless dogs—probably Chinese Crested pups—in Africa, Asia, Central America, and South America.
+The ship-going nature of this breed means that variations can be found worldwide.
+European travelers noted that there were little hairless dogs—probably Chinese crested pups—throughout Africa, Asia, Central America, and South America.